Kerbalism/Kerbalism/README.md

 - curved solar panels, reactors, fission generators and RTGs produce EC in background and are considered by the planner

 PlanetaryBaseSystem:
-- the coverters will work in background and are considered by the planner
+- the converters will work in the background and are considered by the planner

 OrbitalScience:
 - experiments data size has been tweaked for background data transmission